-F. Resources and Environment - Limited to one half page
+4. Resources and Environment - Limited to one (1) page.

 A description of the facilities in which the work will be conducted and how the scientific environment will contribute to the probability of success, including such things as collaborative arrangements involving on-site resources, unique features of the subject population and support from the Applicant.